-- (i) Transactions over Non-resident Rand accounts - (a) Rand accounts opened by non-residents must be designated and conducted as Non-resident Rand accounts. - (b) Authorised Dealers must report any transactions other than those specified in the table below that pass through these accounts, to the Financial Surveillance Department.
+- (i) Transactions over Non-resident Rand accounts - (a) Rand accounts opened by non-residents must be designated and conducted as Non-resident Rand accounts. - (b) Authorised Dealers must refer any transactions other than those specified in the table below that pass through these accounts, to the Financial Surveillance Department.

-Debits Credits (1) Rand payments to residents for any purpose, except loans.
+Debits Credits (1) Rand payments to residents for any purpose.
 (1) The proceeds of sales of foreign currency made by a non-resident to an Authorised Dealer.
 (2) Payments to other Non-resident Rand accounts.
-(2) Payments from other Non- resident Rand accounts.
+(2) Payments from other Non-resident Rand accounts.
 (3) Payment for foreign currency purchased.
 (3) Rand payments that are eligible for transfer abroad in terms of the applicable sections of B.1 through to B.20, as well as G. of the Authorised Dealer Manual or for which approval of the Financial Surveillance Department has been obtained and after all requirements have been met.
 (4) Rand payments to the account holder while visiting the CMA.
 (4) Re-deposits of unused Rand withdrawn while visiting the CMA.
 (5) Rand payments in respect of investment in local debt instruments in terms of the provisions of section G.(D) of the Authorised Dealer Manual.
+(5) Capital and interest payments on foreign loans.
 (6) Transactions by Authorised Dealers in terms of section B.2(I) of the Authorised Dealer Manual.
+(7) Foreign loans to residents.